Skip to content

 The Frontline Worker Index Data & Findings

-The Frontline Worker Index (FWI) offers data insights on supply and demand, job titles, wages, work schedules, education and experience requirements, and the most valued benefits for frontline roles.
-Understanding these metrics helps HR professionals and recruiters create better strategies for attracting, hiring, and retaining top talent in a competitive job market.
+The Frontline Worker Index (FWI) provides valuable data on key factors like supply and demand, job titles, wages, work schedules, education and experience requirements, and the benefits frontline workers value most.
+By analyzing these insights, HR professionals and recruiters can develop more effective strategies for attracting, hiring, and retaining top talent in today’s highly competitive job market.

 Supply & Demand